embeddedinn/embeddedinn.github.io/_posts/2017-05-15-hijacking-openssl-renegotiated-keys-for-server-wiretaps.md

 CLIENT_RANDOM <space> <64 bytes of hex encoded client_random> <space> <96 bytes of hex encoded master secret>
 ```

+when there are more than one CLIENT_RANDOMs involved, add more similar lines to the file and Wireshark will select the appropriate master key for decryption.

-Client random can be obtained form the encrypted logs itself.
-In this case, we will first log the entire transaction using wireshark, fetch the initial client random from the logs and then match them to the master_keys printed by our patch.
+Initial client_random can be obtained form the logs itself.
+In this case, we will first log the entire transaction using wireshark, fetch the initial client_random from the logs and then match them to the master_keys printed by our patch.

 {% include image.html
 	img="/images/posts/opensslMqttHack/clientRandom1.png"